For free and impartial money advice and guidance, visit MoneyHelper, to help you make the most of your money.

 There are many different types of mortgages available today that offer an increased range of flexibility when it comes to your payments.
-For more information on borrowing money against your house to buy another property, click here.
+I’ve written on borrowing money against your house to buy another property extensively.

 Can I Take a Personal Loan to Buy a House?

-It’s typically not a good idea to take out a personal loan to buy a house.
+It’s quite unusual to take out a personal loan to buy a house.

 You may find that you may not even be able to find a lender who provides a personal loan large enough for you to fund the purchase of your home.